-Classic topology-based ad-hoc routing protocols, such as AODV or DSDV, can be used for this type of networks, although they are not appropriate for highly dynamic scenarios.
-Another class of protocols are the position-based (geo-routing) approaches, which exploit node locations to determine the next hop.
-Typically, nodes resorting to geo-routing exploit a location service, such as the Global Positioning System (GPS).
+Classic topology-based ad-hoc routing protocols, such as ad-hoc on demand distance vector (AODV) or destinationsequenced distance-vector (DSDV), can be used for this type of networks, although they are not appropriate for highly dynamic scenarios.
+Another class of protocols are the positionbased (geo-routing) approaches, which exploit node locations to determine the next hop.
+Typically, nodes resorting to geo-routing exploit a location service, such as the global positioning system.
 Position-based approaches were introduced to eliminate some inherent limitations of topology-based protocols, such as the route maintenance.
 Nodes in this context exploit local information mirrored in a neighboring table, containing geographical positions of nodes.
 In general, neighbor discovery relies on a beaconing service whereby nodes periodically broadcast positional information.
-Clearly, the beaconing period is an important factor that shapes the performance of a positionbased protocol [19].
+Clearly, the beaconing period is an important factor that shapes the performance of a position-based protocol [19].